 The Best Way to Dry Knitwear and Avoid Pilling

 Drying knitwear flat is imperative – putting damp knitwear on a hanger is a recipe for disaster.
-To remove moisture once you have washed it, roll your sweater up using a towel, and press down on it.
+To remove moisture once you have washed it, roll your sweater up into a towel, and press excess water out.
 Lambswool knitwear can ‘bobble’ (technically known as pilling) and this can be removed by carefully going over the surface with a razor – or again carefully, snipping the bobbles off with nail scissors.

 Storing your Knitwear